Kajaani, the green home of LUMI

 Reducing CO2 emissions is a globally critical target, to which the location of the EuroHPC machines have a huge impact, as supercomputers consume plenty of electricity.
-CSC’s data center in Kajaani has an abundant supply of low-price and environmentally-friendly renewable power.
-The benefits of the location also include warm water cooling, which enables waste heat to be utilized in the district heating network of Kajaani, further reducing costs and CO2 footprint.
-In fact, CSC data center is carbon negative.
+CSC’s data center in Kajaani, the home of LUMI, is one of the most eco-efficient data centers in the world.
+The data center has an abundant supply of low-price and environmentally-friendly renewable power: LUMI’s energy consumption will be covered with power produced 100% with hydroelectricity.
+The benefits of the location also include warm water cooling, which enables waste heat to be utilized in the district heating network of Kajaani, further reducing costs, and CO2 footprint.
+LUMI’s waste heat will account for about 20 percent of the district heating in the city of Kajaani and will substantially reduce the entire city’s annual carbon footprint: by 13,500 tons – an amount that equals the output from 4000 passenger cars.

 Leveraging the location